aashaykorani/C-SystemCalls-and-Threads/README.md

-# Analyzing System Call Speeds in C
+# Analyzing and improving System Call Speeds in C with Pthreads

 ## Goal